 - Focus on the quality not just the quantity of your content

 - Create content that's valuable for your target audience at every stage of their journey

 As you start implementing this for your own business, remember that content marketing is playing the long game.
 Every piece of content you create has a value that pays dividends over the long run.

 Go for it!

-Samuel is a Digital Marketing Specialist with Content Chemistry, a digital marketing agency and a HubSpot Gold Solutions Partner based in Sydney.
+Samuel is a Digital Marketing Specialist with Content Chemistry, a digital marketing agency and a HubSpot Solutions Partner and Google Partner based in Sydney.
 He is enthusiastic about good coffee, Malaysian food and watching movies.